Friedrich Merz: Early life and education

 Joachim-Friedrich Martin Josef Merz was born on 11 November 1955 to Joachim Merz and Paula Sauvigny in Brilon in the state of North Rhine-Westphalia in West Germany.
-His father was a judge and a member of the CDU.
+His father Joachim Merz, born on 7 January 1924, is a retired judge and was a member of the CDU.
 The Sauvigny family was a locally prominent patrician family in Brilon, of French ancestry.
 His maternal grandfather was Brilon mayor Josef Paul Sauvigny, who joined the Nazi Party in 1937.
 Merz is Catholic.
-He was raised in his mother's family home Sauvigny House in Brilon.
-The house was announced for sale for in 2021.
 Two of his three siblings died relatively early: his younger sister died at the age of 21 in a traffic accident and his brother died of multiple sclerosis before the age of 50.

-From 1966 to 1971, Merz studied at the Gymnasium Petrinum Brilon, which he left for disciplinary reasons, moving to the Friedrich-Spee Gymnasium in Rüthen where he finished his Abitur in 1975.
+From 1966 to 1971, Merz attended the Petrinum Grammar School in Brilon, which he left for disciplinary reasons, moving to the Friedrich-Spee Grammar School in Rüthen, where he finished his Abitur in 1975.
 From July 1975 to September 1976 Merz served his military service as a soldier with a self-propelled artillery unit of the German Army.
 From 1976 he studied law with a scholarship from the Konrad Adenauer Foundation, first at the University of Bonn, later at the University of Marburg.
 At Bonn he was a member of KDStV Bavaria Bonn, a Catholic student fraternity founded in 1844 that is part of the Cartellverband.
-After finishing law school in 1985, he became a judge in Saarbrücken.
-In 1986, he left his position as a judge in order to work as an in-house attorney-at-law at the German Chemical Industry Association in Bonn and Frankfurt from 1986 to 1989.
+After finishing law school in 1985, he became a District Court judge in Saarbrücken.
+In 1986, he left his position in order to work as an in-house attorney-at-law at the German Chemical Industry Association in Bonn and Frankfurt from 1986 to 1989.